IRATI/demonstrator/README.md

 * dif, to specify how normal DIFs stack onto each other
 * policy, to specify non-default policies for normal DIFs

-Each type declaration may occur many times
+Each type of declaration may occur many times.

 The repository contains some example of scenario configuration files: